-I am a gentleman rancher, paramedic, firefighter, and retired technologist (26 years) who now lives his dream as a paramedic and EMS educator.
+I am a gentleman rancher, retired firefighter (41 years), and retired technologist (26 years) who now lives his dream as a paramedic and EMS educator.
 Lately, I occasionally write fiction.
 The problem is there is very little spare time these days so please be patient with me.

 My wife and I reside in "centrally isolated" Texas on our Domarja Mesa Ranch.
 I graduated a long time ago from the University of Illinois at Urbana-Champaign with a degree in Electrical Engineering after which I began a successful career spanning nearly three decades in the semiconductor industry.
 I had the pleasure of working for three great corporations and alongside many wonderful people around the world at Motorola-Austin, VLSI Technology in San Antonio, and then Philips NV.
 I left the semiconductor industry at just the right time to pursue other interests, one of which is writing fiction, another is public service.

 Having grown up with a burning desire to be a firefighter, I found my way there by volunteering my time to the fire service starting in 1981.
-Today I am a Captain at a fire department and a paramedic 1st-responder.
+I retired as a Captain at a fire department and a paramedic 1st-responder.
 If the call required more technical skills, I was certified to the level of Vertical Rescue Technician 3, Flood & Swiftwater Technician 2, and vehicular extrication meaning I got to use, among other exciting tools, the "Jaws of Life," which, I must say, sounds a lot more sexy than making semiconductor chips.

-I began my foray into pre-hospital medicine in 1982 as an ECA, then becoming an EMT-Basic in 1986, and EMT-Intermediate in 1998, and a paramedic in 2004 with certifications as a Licensed Paramedic and EMS Coordinator (< 1% of the 67,000 medics in Texas achieve Coordinator status) with the Texas Department of State Health Services, and EMT-P with National Registry of EMTs.
+I began my foray into pre-hospital medicine in 1982 as an ECA, then becoming an EMT-Basic in 1986, and EMT-Intermediate in 1998, and a paramedic in 2004 with certifications as a Licensed Paramedic and EMS Coordinator (only 0.6% of the ~74,000 medics in Texas achieve Coordinator status) with the Texas Department of State Health Services, and Paramedic with National Registry of EMTs.
 I am also a [restricted] Emergency Medical Dispatch instructor.
-I currently work as a paramedic for a 911 EMS service to discharge my medical ministry and I am beginning my own EMS training program to guide future medics down my path.
+I currently work as a paramedic for a 911 EMS service to discharge my medical ministry and I run my own EMS training program to guide future medics down my path.